reidsteven75/tmnt/README.md

 #### How To Use

-1. Open a terminal to this project's root folder
+1. In a terminal run `docker-compose up` in this project's root folder
-2. Run `docker-compose up`
+2. In Chrome web browser go to `http://0.0.0.0:3000/`
-3. In Chrome web browser go to `http://0.0.0.0:3000/`
+3. Click `Load`
-4. Place .txt file with instructions (F,L,R) in `/data` folder
+4. Enjoy

-5. In web app click `Load`
+#### Loading New Data
-6. Enjoy
+Replace the file in `/data` with a new .txt file containing a sequence of 'L,F,R' characters, then click `Load` in web app.

 #### Limitations